-The inverter base can reach a temperature up to 75°C (167°F), and should be mounted on a non-combustible surface.
+The inverter base can reach a temperature up to 75°C (167°F), and should be mounted on a non-combustible surface\.
 This surface and the mounting hardware must also be capable of supporting at least twice the weight of the inverter.
 To meet regulatory requirements, the MS-E Series must be mounted in one of the following positions, as shown in Figure 2-2:

-- above or under a horizontal surface (shelf or table) - or, on a vertical surface (wall) with the DC terminals to the right - or MPX-CB (conduit boxes), or MMP-E Series (inverter enclosure).
+- above or under a horizontal surface (shelf or table) - or, on a vertical surface (wall) with the DC terminals to the right - or, on a vertical surface (wall) with the DC terminals toward the bottom, the MP-HOOD (inverter hood) installed on the top, and one of the following installed on the bottom: ME-CB or MPX-CB (conduit boxes), or MMP-E Series (inverter enclosure).